The Financial Hijacking of the American Revolution

 How America was tricked into becoming capitalist

-Can America’s gigantic public debt – officially nearly breathtaking $18,000 billion – at all be paid back?
+Can America’s gigantic public debt – now officially near a breathtaking $18 trillion – be paid back at all?

-The answer is that the debt amazingly easy is refundable – provided that you know the trick!
+The answer is that the debt is amazingly easy to repay – provided that you know the trick!

 The Financial Hijacking of the American Revolution costs $8.
-That´s a symbolic low amount, so that everyone can afford to buy it and at the same time contribute to us, a small group of enthusiasts, having the opportunity bringing our information to people all over the world and give them a realistic hope for a better future.
+That’s a symbolic price, so low that everyone can afford to buy it, and at the same time contribute to our work.
+We are a small group of enthusiasts, seizing the opportunity to bring this information to people all over the world and giving them a realistic hope for a better future.